 As part of FABB’s advocacy with Fairfax County officials, we encouraged the Board to find the resources to ensure people were not forced to walk in the street to access Metro, schools, and other important destinations.
 We asked the county to identify critical transportation trails that should be cleared and to request that property owners in these areas help with keeping trails and sidewalks clear.
 FABB also advocated for closer county and VDOT cooperation to ensure that already cleared trails and sidewalks were not used as snow dumping grounds.
 FABB wrote and encouraged others to write local Virginia representatives and state officials to urge them to coordinate with VDOT to prioritize snow clearing efforts to provide safe access to Metro stations, schools, and along major commuting trails.
 In response to our and others’ voices Fairfax County Board of Supervisors Chairman Sharon Bulova planned to hold a “snow summit” with VDOT officials and county staff to discuss the problems of uncleared pedestrian and bicycling facilities, school bus stops, and commuter bus shelters.

-Unfortunately, over the subsequent three years, little improvement has occurred.
+Unfortunately, over the subsequent years, few improvements have occurred.
 The Reston Association and NOVA Parks continue to do a good job of clearing snow.
 Businesses and others seem more aware and appear to be doing more to remove snow from sidewalks.
-Fairfax County and VDOT, however, still do not clear snow and ice from public sidewalks and most trails and block intersections remain a problem.
+Fairfax County and VDOT, however, still do not clear snow and ice from public sidewalks and most trails and blocked curb cuts at intersections remain a problem.

 It has been disappointing that more progress has not been made.
 We’re not giving up, however.
 If you would like to help, contact FABB at [email protected] and join us in advocating for more equitable treatment of pedestrian and bicycling facilities during future snow storms.